AndrasE/frost-tattoo-and-piercing/README.md

 ## Hello there 👋

-The app is styled with styled-components, animated using React-Scroll, Framer-Motion, React-Swipable and React-Lottie, and automatically detects the user's browser language and preferred theme, loading with those settings by default.
+The app is styled with styled-components, animated using React-Scroll, Framer-Motion, React-Swipable and Lottie-React, and automatically detects the user's browser language and preferred theme, loading with those settings by default.
 Users can adjust these preferences, which are saved for future visits. <br />It's a PWA-ready (<a href="https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps" target="_blank">Progressive Web App</a>), installable on both mobile and desktop for Chromium-based browsers.
 I also developed a custom PWA installation flow that adapts to the user's browser and operating system, providing installation instructions even if the browser doesn`t natively support this feature, such as adding the app to the home screen or dock.<br />The project features a splash screen, hero video, testimonial slider, gallery slider, and a gallery album.
 Users can easily send emails to the studio via a form with guided prompts.
 The site is fully responsive and has received high scores on Lighthouse for accessibility, best practices, and SEO.

 Packadges used: